Kvadratni/claude-rpg/assets/sounds/AUDIO_MANIFEST.md

-# Claude RPG - Audio Asset Manifest
+# Goose RPG - Audio Asset Manifest

 ## Overview
-This manifest documents all audio assets organized and ready for use in the Claude RPG project.
+This manifest documents all audio assets organized and ready for use in the Goose RPG project.

 **Total Audio Files**: 96 sound effects
 **Primary Sources**: